 What do witness care units have to do?

-Under the Code of Practice for Victims of Crime, which came into force on 3 April 2006, the Witness Care Unit has a legal obligation to:
+Under the Code of Practice for Victims of Crime, the Witness Care Unit has a statutory obligation to:

 - tell you if you will be required to give evidence;

 - tell you the dates of the court hearings;